limlance99/CoE-197-Deep-Learning/CIFAR-10 with MLP and CNN/README.md

 Average accuracy: 53.90%

 ## CNN
 I decided to use the siamese network that sir Rowel demonstrated on his github to try and make a good CNN model for CIFAR10.
-I was not able to maximize the epoch size since
+I was not able to maximize the epoch size since I was worried my laptop would die (unfortunately).
+Based on the trend of the loss graphs however (as seen in the notebooks), the train loss does not stagnate (or plateau) as much as it did with MLP, so I assume that if I were to increase the epochs, the accuracy will surely increase over time.

+I ended up doing the same normalization process (shrink to a value of in between -1 to 1) for the RGB values because since I thought it led to improved results with MLP, that it would also lead to improved results for the CNN.
+Here were my three trial run throughs based on the final model.

 ### Trials (with each trial being 50 epochs each):
-- Trial 1: 59.8%
+- Trial 1: 58.7%
-- Trial 2: 54.01%
+- Trial 2: 59.9%
-- Trial 3: 53.5%
+- Trial 3: 59.8%

-Average accuracy: 53.77%
+Average accuracy: 59.47%